DAY 01: CUSCO-BAMBOO LODGE

 Difficulty: easy to moderate

-Route: we are making the tour by dusty and narrow road (cloud forest) motorized boat (Madre de Dios river, paved runway).
+Route: we are making the tour by dusty and narrow road (cloud forest) motorized boat Madre de Dios river and Manu river), paved runway.

-Jungle lodges are basic but comfortable, some lodges have electricity from a solar panel and provide energy to charge our batteries from a generator, and the rooms are two beds with mosquito net (depending on the area) with hygienic services shared in some lodges.
+Jungle lodges are basic but comfortable, some have electricity from a solar panel and provide energy to charge our batteries from a generator engine, and the rooms are two beds with mosquito net (depending on the area) with hygienic services shared in some lodges.

 THINGS YOU SHOULD HAVE: